History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

-But it wasn't supposed to be like that.
-Still in 2005, Deportivo lost another home match, this time against Espanyol (1-2) who played almost all of the second half with ten men.
+But it was not supposed to be like that.
+Still in 2005, Deportivo lost another home match, this time against Espanyol (1–2) who played almost all of the second half with ten men.
 At least Tristán's late goal gave him a total of eight and made him the best Spanish striker after Valencia's David Villa, which could mean a boost to the striker.
 Besides, young striker Xisco was used for the first time by Caparrós.
-Depor's Copa del Rey home match against Osasuna (3-0), who were second placed in the Liga, was impressive, but one has to keep in mind that the team from Navarra missed many several key players, rotated others and had their share of chances.
+Depor's Copa del Rey home match against Osasuna (3–0), who were second placed in the Liga, was impressive, but one has to keep in mind that the team from Navarra missed many several key players, rotated others and had their share of chances.
 In the Liga there was another away victory for the effective Galicians: 1–2 at Athletic Bilbao.
 It was now 7 January 2006, with Deportivo higher placed in the Liga than Real Madrid, Villarreal and Sevilla and very well alive in the Copa del Rey.
-The pass to the next round was sealed after a minimal defeat in Pamplona (1-2).
+The pass to the next round was sealed after a minimal defeat in Pamplona (1–2).
 The next opponent would be arch-rivals Valencia and in the Liga there was a good opportunity to take points in Riazor from relegation-troubled Alavés and Mallorca.
 The future looked good.

 However, in January the season became more difficult.
 With Capdevila, Jorge Andrade and Munitis suspended, and Valerón rested, Alavés took three points from Riazor by winning 0–2, including a goal of their striker Bodoipo (who would join Deportivo after this season).
-The team didn't needed much motivation when Valencia played in Riazor for the Copa del Rey, and a late penalty kick of Sergio decided the match in Depor's favour (1-0).
+The team did not needed much motivation when Valencia played in Riazor for the Copa del Rey, and a late penalty kick of Sergio decided the match in Depor's favour (1–0).
 It confirmed Depor's image as a tough, result-orientated team, which was at its best when opponents were assumed to be superior.
 But the other side of the mirror was confirmed once more in the Liga home match against troubled Mallorca.
 The score sheet during the break, with Valerón and Tristán on it, reminded of the old days.
 But just ten minutes after the restart, Mallorca were level again and took a point away from Riazor (2-2).
 The Galicians had only been able to win four out of eleven matches in Riazor, and again their game was unconvincing.
 What might have decided the rest of the season was the major knee injury playmaker Valerón suffered near the end of this match.
 He would be out for the rest of the season 2005/2006 and this eliminated even more creative qualities of the team.